JanssenProject/home/README.md

 While we're getting started, you may want to refer to the [Gluu 4.2 docs](https://gluu.org/docs/gluu-server/4.2/).
 While not everything is going to be the same, there is a lot of good info there.

-If you find a bug in a Janssen project, or you would like to suggest a new feature, raise an issue on the respective repository.
-If you have a "howto" or "usage" question, raise the issue on the [Janssen Home](https://github.com/JanssenProject/home) project.

 We have setup a [community chat on Gitter](https://gitter.im/JanssenProject/Lobby).
 You can register for free their with your Github identity.

+If you find a bug in a Janssen project, or you would like to suggest a new feature, try the chat first.
+Then raise an issue on the respective repository.
+If you have a "howto" or "usage" question, raise the issue on the [Janssen Home](https://github.com/JanssenProject/home) project.